 If one or both parties agree, the judge may add the following words into the draft orders:

-– The proceeding be referred to a mediator to be agreed between the parties or in default of agreement to be appointed by the Chief Executive Officer of the Law Institute of Victoria, such mediation is to take place by [date].
+– The proceeding be referred to a mediator to be agreed between the parties or in default of agreement to be appointed by the Court, such mediation is to take place by [date].

 – The mediation must be attended by those persons who have the ultimate responsibility for deciding whether to settle the dispute and the terms of any settlement and the lawyers who have ultimate responsibility to advise the parties in relation to the dispute and its settlement.

 – Subject to the terms of this order, the solicitor for the plaintiff must, after consultation with all parties, deliver to the mediator a copy of this order and copy of any other relevant information, and take all steps necessary to ensure that the mediation commences as soon as practicable.

 – The mediator not later than 3 days after conclusion of the mediation, report back to the Court as to whether the mediation is finished.

 – Subject to any further order, the costs of the mediation shall be paid in the first instance by the plaintiff.

 For plaintiffs, the benefit of mediating is the prospect of an almost certain outcome in litigation that they are likely to end up financing.
 It also perhaps comes as the unwelcome news arrives that the case is going to be contested.

 For defendants, it may also mean that an acceptable outcome may be achieved, without the expense and inconvenience of having to prepare for a contested hearing.

 For both parties, mediation permits creative settlement opportunities that might not be possible in an otherwise binary decision making process.
 For instance, in Rosenwald v Hogg, Macaulay J observed: